MoloFinance/PublicAPIDocumentation/source/index.html.md

     - `start_year` The year the customer moved into this address
     - `end_month` The month the customer moved out of this address
     - `end_year` The year the customer moved out of this address
-- `is_uk_resident` Has the customer been a UK resident for at least 3 years, boolean
+- `is_uk_resident` Has the customer been a UK resident for at least 3 years, a boolean.
-- `is_bankrupt` Has the customer been bankrupt in the last 6 years, boolean
+- `is_bankrupt` Has the customer been bankrupt in the last 6 years, a boolean.
-- `is_investment` Is the property for investing purposed? boolean
+- `is_investment` Is the property for investing purposed? a boolean.
 - `btl_mortgages_count` How many other buy-to-let mortgages does the customer already have?
 - `is_ltd_personal_guarantee` Is the customer providing a personal guarantee on behalf of their limited company.
-Boolean
+A boolean.

 **Send a `PATCH` request to https://partner.molofinance.com/v1/applicants/{pk}/ a update an applicant.**
 - RESPONSE AND FIELDS TBC